Notice of Pre-AIA or AIA Status

 The prior art of record does not disclose:

-wherein the network device is an ingress node of a BIER network, and wherein the method further comprises: receiving, from the controller, a detection instruction comprising a multicast flow identifier, wherein the detection instruction instructs the ingress node to add the first identifier to a second BIER packet that carries the multicast flow identifier; and adding, according to the detection instruction, the first identifier to the second BIER packet to obtain the first BIER packet, or
+wherein the network device is an ingress node of a BIER network, and wherein the method further comprises: receiving, from the controller, a detection instruction comprising a multicast flow identifier, wherein the detection instruction instructs the ingress node to add the identifier to a second BIER packet that carries the multicast flow identifier; and adding, according to the detection instruction, the identifier to the second BIER packet to obtain the first BIER packet, or

-wherein after receiving the detection instruction, the method further comprises: generating a correspondence between the multicast flow identifier and first indication information; obtaining the second BIER packet; obtaining, based on the multicast flow identifier and the correspondence, the first indication information instructing to add the first identifier to the second BIER packet; and adding, based on the first indication information, the first identifier to the second BIER packet to obtain the first BIER packet, or
+wherein after receiving the detection instruction, the method further comprises: generating a correspondence between the multicast flow identifier and first indication information; obtaining the second BIER packet; obtaining, based on the multicast flow identifier and the correspondence, the first indication information instructing to add the identifier to the second BIER packet; and adding, based on the first indication information, the identifier to the second BIER packet to obtain the first BIER packet, or

-wherein the first BIER packet further comprises a sequence number, and wherein the method further comprises: obtaining, based on the first identifier, the sequence number; and obtaining, based on the sequence number, packet loss information or sequence error information of a multicast flow to which the first BIER packet belongs.
+wherein the first BIER packet further comprises a sequence number, and wherein the method further comprises: obtaining, based on the identifier, the sequence number; and obtaining, based on the sequence number, packet loss information or sequence error information of a multicast flow to which the first BIER packet belongs.

 Conclusion